Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/The First Step for Programming.md

 ### The First Step for Programming

-This document summarizes the first step in Python programming: importing essential libraries.
+This document is not just a summary of the first steps in programming with Python, but also a **reminder note**.
-By giving each library a short label (like np or pd), we can call them easily when writing code.
+Whenever I get stuck during exercises, I may come back here and quickly review the essential imports and their roles.

 ---

-Importing Libraries
+### Sheet1 Importing Libraries

-import numpy as np
+- import numpy as np
 NumPy is imported as np.
 It is the standard library for working with arrays, vectors, and fast numerical calculations.